Die for You (The Weeknd song)

-"Die for You" is a song by Canadian singer the Weeknd, from his third studio album, Starboy (2016).
+"Die for You" is a song by the Canadian singer-songwriter the Weeknd, from his third studio album, Starboy (2016).
+The song was sent to US rhythmic contemporary radio on September 19, 2017, as the seventh single from the album.
 It was written by the Weeknd, Doc McKinney, Cirkut, Prince 85, Cashmere Cat, Dylan Wiggins, and Billy Walsh, and produced by the former five.
-It was one of the tracks of Starboy to be featured in the short film Mania.
-"Die for You" received early airplay from urban and urban AC radio in August 2017, and was sent to rhythmic contemporary radio on September 19 as the album's sixth single in the United States, achieving a peak within the top 50 of the Billboard Hot 100.
-The song was also scheduled to be sent to US contemporary hit radio on December 5, but its release to the format in the country was cancelled for unknown reasons.

-In 2022, the song experienced a resurgence in popularity, due to the online social media application TikTok.
-Therefore, the song impacted US radio, achieving a new peak within the top ten of the Hot 100.
-On February 24, 2023, the Weeknd released a remix of "Die for You" with American singer Ariana Grande, which topped the Billboard Hot 100 chart dated March 11, 2023.
+The song was initially a moderate success, achieving a peak within the top 50 of the US Billboard Hot 100.
+In 2022, the song experienced a resurgence in popularity due to the online social media application TikTok.
+The song thereafter impacted US contemporary hit radio and peaked at number six on the Hot 100.
+On February 24, 2023, the Weeknd released a remix of "Die for You" with American singer-songwriter Ariana Grande, which was included on the deluxe edition of Starboy.
+The remix propelled the song to number one on the Hot 100, marking both artists' seventh number-one single on the chart, following both artists' sixth, the remix of "Save Your Tears" (2021).
+The remix also reached a new peak at number two on the Billboard Global 200 and the Canadian Hot 100.
+According to the International Federation of the Phonographic Industry (IFPI), the remix was the fourth best-selling global single of 2023, earning 1.78 billion subscription streams equivalents globally.